james636/web-caesar/README.md

 Allows you to input and encrypt messages using the caesar and vigenere ciphers.

 If you accidentally encrypt the wrong message, you can quickly undo the encryption.
-This button is disabled as soon as the decrypted message is changed in the textbox, and is provided as an exercise in early JavaScript.
+This button is disabled as soon as the decrypted message is changed in the textbox, and is provided as an exercise in JavaScript.

 Features include input validation and some toggling.